-There are different classroom lighting types out there, but did you know that it actually has a measurable difference in how students learn?
-Fluorescent lights are trendy in most schools, offices, and other commercial spaces, but this is actually not the best type of lighting to promote learning.
-In fact, it can harm learning.
+There are different classroom lighting types, but did you know it has a measurable difference in how students learn?
+Fluorescent lights are trendy in most schools, offices, and other commercial spaces, but this is not the best type of lighting to promote learning.
+It can harm learning.

 Research studies have shown that fluorescent lighting can cause headaches and migraines, increase anxiety, decrease concentration, and instill an overall sense of discomfort after long-term exposure.
 That’s just the beginning.
-Let’s take a look at some of the details behind why fluorescent lighting can be harmful and what you can do to help fix it to promote positive learning in children.
-This will be beneficial for everyone in the schools – teacher and student alike!
+Let’s look at some of the details behind why fluorescent lighting can be harmful and what you can do to help fix it to promote positive learning in children.
+This will benefit everyone in the schools – teacher and student alike!

 Does Classroom Lighting Affect Learning?